rabbitmq/rabbitmq-website/site/java-client.md

 ## <a id="overview" class="anchor" href="#overview">Overview</a>

-The RabbitMQ Java client library allows Java code to interface with RabbitMQ.
+The RabbitMQ Java client library allows Java and JVM-based applications to connect to and interact with RabbitMQ nodes.

 5.x release series of this library require JDK 8, both for compilation and at runtime.
 On Android, this means only [Android 7.0 or later](https://developer.android.com/guide/platform/j8-jack.html) versions are supported.